-The best way to get around Kyoto is with a Kyoto pass.
+The best way and cheapest way to get around Kyoto is with a Kyoto pass.
 You can choose between different types of Kyoto passes (which are all bought at Kyoto Station):

 - Kyoto City Bus Only, All-Day Pass – 500 Yen for adult and 250 Yen for a child.
 This pass gives you unlimited use on the same day on all buses inside Kyoto city.
 Not valid for zones outside of Kyoto city, so it is not valid for Arashiyama (Bamboo Grove) or Fushimi Inari.

-- Kyoto Sightseeing Bus and Subway, One or Two-day Pass Card – One-day card: 1200 Yen for adult, 600 Yen for a child.
+- Kyoto Sightseeing Bus and Subway, One or Two-day Pass Card – 1200 Yen for a one-day adult card, 600 Yen for a one-day child card.
 Two-day card: 2000 Yen for adult, 1000 Yen for a child.
 Unlimited use on all buses and subways for one or two days.

 - Surutto Kansai Miyako Card – You charged it with 1000 Yen, 200 Yen, 3000 Yen or 5000 Yen, and use it on city buses and subway lines, as well as Hankyu Line, Keihan Line, and other participating private companies.
 You pay per trip until the card is empty.

 - Traffica Kyoto Card – You charge it with 1000 Yen or 3000 Yen and it is valid on all city subways and buses.
 You pay per trip until the card is empty.